ReneAI-Dev/Project-Overview/README.md

-**Project: Ren AI - A Comprehensive, Decentralized, Self-Learning AI with Multimodal Inputs**
+**Project: Rene AI - A Comprehensive, Decentralized, Self-Learning AI with Multimodal Inputs**

-# Ren AI Project Checklist
+# Rene AI Project Checklist

 ## Design and Planning

-- [X] Define the specific functionalities and goals for Ren AI.
+- [X] Define the specific functionalities and goals for Rene AI.
 - [X] Research and select suitable machine learning models for self-learning.
 - [ ] Sketch the architecture for the decentralized node program.